Talent Assessment Project

 - Builds on existing research related to Michigan’s economic environment, employer’s views on college learning, and workforce development initiatives.

-- Identifies the specific skills and abilities MCF graduates and new job market entrants will need in order to contribute to the success of Michigan businesses.
+- Identifies the specific skills and abilities MCA graduates and new job market entrants will need in order to contribute to the success of Michigan businesses.

-- Provides a foundation and plan for MCF member institutions to develop solutions to address identified needs.
+- Provides a foundation and plan for MCA member institutions to develop solutions to address identified needs.

 - Develops insights to inform the decision-making of Michigan business leaders, policy makers and educators on workforce development.